AACSB MBA Accreditation

 A guide to AACSB International’s accreditation process

 The Association to Advance Collegiate Schools of Business (AACSB) promotes quality management education worldwide through accreditation, thought leadership, and value-added services.
-It is a global, non-profit membership organization of educational institutions, businesses, and other entities devoted to the advancement of management education.
+It is a global, non-profit membership organisation of educational institutions, businesses, and other entities devoted to the advancement of management education.

 - Established in 1916 in the USA, AACSB provides its members with a variety of products and services to assist them with the continuous improvement of their business programmes and schools.
 In addition AACSB strives to identify challenges and trends facing the business education industry through research and various initiatives.
 The association also educates students, parents, employers and counsellors about accreditation and how to choose a quality business degree programme that will fit their needs.
 There are 607 AACSB-accredited institutions in 38 countries.
 20 UK Business Schools have AACSB Accreditation.